Platinum (Mike Oldfield album): Side two

-"Woodhenge" is an instrumental track named after Woodhenge, a Neolithic monument located close to Stonehenge.
+"Woodhenge" is an instrumental track named after the Neolithic monument located close to Stonehenge.
 On Airborn, the alternate version of Platinum only released in North America, the track was replaced by the track "Guilty".

 "Sally"/"Into Wonderland"

 "Sally" is a song written and sung by Oldfield and Nico Ramsden as a tribute to Sally Cooper, Oldfield's girlfriend at the time, who plays the tubular bells on the album.
 Shortly after the album's release, "Sally" was replaced with a different track, "Into Wonderland", sung by Wendy Roberts.
 The earliest pressings of the LP and cassette still show "Sally" in the track listing on the label and the sleeve even when the record had the new song.
 Later copies and subsequent reissues of Platinum correctly list "Into Wonderland".

 Part of the song survives on the second version of the album, as the first 50 seconds of "Punkadiddle" is actually the last part of "Sally".
 This fast part, with the same melody of the song's chorus, served as a musical bridge to "Punkadiddle", so it was kept.
 "Sally" can often be found as part of bootleg issues.

 Oldfield wrote "Punkadiddle" as a parody on punk rock.
-On stage, he and his band performed the song bare chested.
+On stage, he and his band performed the song bare-chested.

 "I Got Rhythm" is a cover version of the song by George and Ira Gershwin, featuring Oldfield's arrangement from the jaunty original into a Broadway-style ballad with harmonised vocals from Roberts and orchestration, mostly performed on keyboards.

+Critical reception

+The Globe and Mail called the songs "a logical extension of the Tubular Bells-type material, generally a consecutive layering of synthesizers, guitars and percussive effects, but taken at a quicker clip than one might have expected."
+The Boston Globe wrote that Oldfield "shows his increasing adeptness at orchestration."